Top tutors from Columbia and other respected universities serving the NYC metro area. 98% satisfaction

 We have exceptional tutors with the highest of qualifications ready to help you master Latin.
 The tutors come from top institutions such as MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and a number of other renowned colleges and universities.

-Ucla - Classics
+Bard College - Classics

 How we help you master: Latin